For a trader the live price action is super important because we need to be able to read the price as it is being printed in live time.

 Supply and demand is a powerful force and it is at work in pretty much everything around us from the price we pay for our milk to how much we pay for our apples at the supermarket and this is why governments are so strict on making sure there remains competition in all sectors and one big company does not take over any one product and then be able to control all of the supply and demand and have control over all the pricing.

-Two everyday examples of supply and demand in action are with the recent Strawberry prices in Australia (I love strawberries).
-There has been a bumber crop this year with a massive oversupply meaning there is way too many.
+Two everyday examples of supply and demand in action are firstly with strawberry prices in Australia.
+When there had been a bumper crop for the year there was in turn a large oversupply.

-This has forced the price down to prices that they were trading at 10 years ago because of the huge oversupply in berries.
-Because of the massive oversupply compared to the demand of the berries, it has meant that for most farmers to see any sales they have had to adjust their prices accordingly.
+This forced the price of strawberries down to prices that they had not traded at in 10 years because of the huge oversupply in berries.
+Because of the massive oversupply compared to the demand of the berries, it meant that for most farmers to see any sales they had to adjust their prices accordingly (lower them).
 This is how supply and demand affects price.

 This supply and demand in action with every day goods is also how supply and demand controls the prices in the Forex markets.
 As the price of the bananas moves higher, people moved into their “panic” mode and they started to fill their shopping trolleys creating more demand.

 As other people saw this rush they did they same thing and the demand grew stronger and the price moved even higher.
 In the markets the very same principles are at play with the very same human behaviors and mistakes and this is why price action is so good for analyzing the markets because we can watch other traders behavior through the charts in live time price action order flow.

 Using Supply and Demand in Your Forex Trading

 In the lesson First Test Support/Resistance Price Action Trading Strategy I explain why the first test back to the key daily level is normally the strongest and the reason for that is because when price breaks a key level, moves away and then comes back to test it for the first time, it will normally have the strongest or most amounts of supply or demand waiting for the re-test.